 - Primary air provides a percentage of the combustion air.
 More importantly, however, it controls the amount of fuel that can be burned.

 - Secondary air improves combustion efficiency by allowing the fuel to burn completely.
 Normally, power burners won’t require secondary air.
 However, air leaking in via access doors, burner mounting flanges, boiler sections, etc., will dilute the flame and flue gas temperatures, reducing operating efficiency and making it more difficult to monitor combustion conditions.

 - Excess air is air supplied to the combustion process to ensure each molecule of fuel is totally surrounded by combustion air.
 A furnace tune-up will improve the flow of combustion air, reducing the need for excess air.

 - Dilution air is required in order to control stack draft, which will reduce efficiency-inhibiting condensation from forming in your vent system.

-Michael Bonsby Heating & Air Conditioning will make sure all chemical reactions that are supposed to take place in your furnace are being done safely and efficiently.
+Michael Bonsby HVAC & Plumbing will make sure all chemical reactions that are supposed to take place in your furnace are being done safely and efficiently.
 Schedule an appointment today to see if your furnace is running as efficiently as it should!